 The very first time when I had to use an SSM parameter in a CloudFormation template.
 I searched in our very own friend Google and got this article from aws.

-AS a result, I ended up using dynamic reference like-
+As a result, I ended up using dynamic references like-

 '{{resolve:ssm:parameter-name:version}}'